dynamsoft-docs/document-normalizer-docs-mobile/programming/android/api-reference/simplified-document-normalizer-settings.md

 ### brightness

-Defines the brightness of the normalized image with an integer.
+Defines the brightness of the normalized image result with an integer.

 ```java
 int brightness;